Ask your doctor about using telehealth for conditions such as:

 We understand there is a lot of fear and concern right now.
 The sensationalism and nonstop coverage from the media is making it difficult to respond rationally.

 Fortunately, children have been having less severe infections.
 Children are exposed to many other coronaviruses every winter and this is thought to be one of the reasons why the infection is less severe in younger people.
 However, they can expose others who may be at greater risk for more severe outcomes.

-If your child has fever and cough and is not ill-appearing, it is best to avoid our office.
+If your child has fever and cough and is not ill-appearing, it is best to avoid our office and call for a telehealth visit.
 We are making every effort to safely keep these children out of the office.
-Currently, we are not able to test for COVID-19 in the office, and most hospitals are not testing unless there is a travel history or known direct exposure.
-Most ERs consult with infectious disease specialists and local Departments of Health.
-You cannot just walk in and ask for a test.
 If you think your child needs medical attention, please call us and we will arrange appropriate care.

-We are asking all families to download our telehealth app, Anytime Pediatrics.
-To learn how to download the Anytime Pediatrics App, please see the directions below.
+We are asking all families to download the Anytime Pediatrics app.
+Directions are below.

 We are asking families to limit the number of caregivers bringing the child to the office.